tejal29/build-pipeline/README.md

 ## Features

-Features the Pipeline CRD will support include:
+Features the Pipeline CRDs will support include:

 * Conditional, parallel and distributed execution
 * Interaction with CI/CD resources such as source code, artifacts, resutls, deployments and clusters